 Emmy Award-winning documentary filmmaker, TV Producer, and TEDx Speaker, and keynote speaker Sarah Moshman got her start field producing on the hit ABC show Dancing with the Stars for 10 seasons.

-NEVERTHELESS is Sarah’s third feature documentary which take a look behind the headlines of #MeToo and Time’s Up to shine a light on the sexual harassment crisis and how we can rebuild our culture.
+NEVERTHELESS is Sarah’s third feature documentary which takes a look behind the headlines of #MeToo and Time’s Up to shine a light on the sexual harassment crisis and use the power of cinema for change.
 Sarah is dedicated to telling stories that uplift, inform and inspire as well as showcase strong female role models on screen.

 Being Bold and Naïve